siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 Many blockchain platforms say they'll have privacy some day, but how and when they'll get there remains a mystery.

 In Komodo, we knew privacy would be an essential feature for any developer with a good head on their shoulders.
 That's why we started our platform as a fork of [Zcash](https://z.cash) (which is itself a fork of [Bitcoin](https://bitcoin.org)).

-The [Zcash parameters](https://z.cash/technology/paramgen/) aren't your usual coin-mixer.
-Rather, with this zero-knowledge technology, you have the tools to spend your coins while leaving zero data in the public domain for later analysis.
+This allows us to provide built-in zero-knowledge technology, which is a special kind of privacy tech.
+Other types of privacy typically only attempt to hide your trail by blending your transaction history with other users.
+Those other types of privacy can protect you for some time, but not forever.
+Because your blended data is given to the public domain, as quantum-computing technology advances it will likely be able to unravel your currency trail -- and your privacy.

+Zero-knowledge technology is much stronger.
+It moves your coins from one address to another with no data leftover in the public domain for later analysis.
+The way it works inside the blockchain engine is pretty complicated, but lucky for you, you don't have to worry about how it works.
+Just read up on it Part IV of our [whitepaper](https://komodoplatform.com/whitepaper) to make sure you fully understand the pros and cons of this privacy method, and then dive right in, using our built-in API commands.

-Every asset chain has the Zcash parameters pre-installed, giving you the tools to protect both yourself and your end-users from people who just don't know how to mind their own business.
+Every asset chain has zero-knowledge privacy pre-installed, giving you the tools to protect both yourself and your end-users from people who just don't know how to mind their own business.

 ### Your Blockchain's Engine Belongs to You